PascalKieslich/mousetrap-os/plugins/mousetrap_response/mousetrap_response.md

 1. Draw the borders of the buttons using `rect elements`.
 When designing the buttons, we recommend taking care that the layout is symmetrical.
 2. Insert the button labels using `textline elements`.
 You may either use a constant string or an experimental [variable](http://osdoc.cogsci.nl/manual/variables/) (e.g., '[CategoryLeft]').

-If in the following variant 3a is used to define buttons (the easier and preferred variant as of OpenSesame 3.2), an additional step is required: To make the button borders identifiable, the rect elements are labeled using the `Name` field in the top row of the sketchpad options (this field is available after selecting the `rect element`).
+If in the following variant 3a is used to define buttons (the easier and preferred variant as of OpenSesame 3.2), an additional step is required: To make the button borders identifiable, the `rect elements` are labeled using the `Name` field in the top row of the sketchpad options (this field is available after selecting the `rect element`).
 Each button border is named using the corresponding variable name from the previous step 2 (e.g., '[CategoryLeft]').

 ## 3. Defining the buttons

-After constructing the display, the first step toward mouse-tracking is to define the number and locations of the buttons on the screen.
+After constructing the display, the next step toward mouse-tracking is to define the number and locations of the buttons on the screen.
 For this, leave the `sketchpad` item and move to the adjacent `mousetrap_response` item, or insert one if you have not already done so.

 The `mousetrap_response` item supports two variants for defining the buttons which are described in the following.
 Variant 3a is supported as of OpenSesame 3.2 and is the easier and preferred variant.